divyarav/440-cisplatin/README.md

 Download [STAR: Genetics version 2.6.1](http://star.mit.edu/genetics/download/index.html).
 You will use this to align the raw reads to the reference sequence.

-Install [fastq-dump](https://github.com/ncbi/sra-tools/wiki/HowTo:-Binary-Installation) and follow [these instructions](https://github.com/ncbi/sra-tools/wiki/HowTo:-Binary-Installation) to set up fastq-dump.
+Install [fastq-dump](https://github.com/ncbi/sra-tools/wiki/HowTo:-Binary-Installation).
 You will use this to get the FASTQ files.

 Install [Trimmomatic version 0.36](https://kbase.us/applist/apps/kb_trimmomatic/run_trimmomatic/release).
 You will use this to trim the adapters off the reads.